LikithS12/Calculator/README.md

-# Calculator
+# Simple Calculator

- A simple command-line calculator that performs addition, subtraction, multiplication, and division.
-Users can input two numbers and choose the desired operation, with error handling for invalid inputs and division by zero.
-The program allows continuous calculations until the user decides to exit.
+A straightforward Python calculator that performs basic mathematical operations: addition, subtraction, multiplication, and division.

+## Features

+- Supports basic arithmetic operations: add, subtract, multiply, and divide.
+- Handles division by zero with an error message.
+- Allows users to perform multiple calculations in one session.